neilsly/WVDWorkshop/4 - FSLogix Setup.md

 3. On the Storage Accounts window that appears, Select **+ Add**.

 4. Fill in the required parameters for the storage account.
 Refer to the following example for more information on the available parameters.
 Make a note that contains the values you provide for **Resource group** and **Storage account name**.
 These will be needed later in the exercise.

->**Note: Please ensure your storage account name is 15 characters or less
+Please make sure your storage acount name is 15 characters or less

     ![Select the Add icon to create a new storage account.](images/addstorageaccount.png "Add a storage account")